yessiremak/survivio-plus/README.md

 # Welcome to Surviv+! 😃

 This is a Surviv.io cheat loaded as a Chrome extension.
 It was originally developed by [reuke](https://github.com/reuke), but since he has been away, I've decided to take ownership of the development of the code.
 When you feel like being a douchebag on the Internet because your parents hate you, think again, I know that you're 12 years old.
+If you're not helping, shut the fuck up and go cry to your parents instead.

 ### 💪 Features